MiguelFale/DistrOnMemKVStore/README.md

 # DistrOnMemKVStore
-A distributed on memory key-value store with active replication.
+A distributed in-memory key-value store with active replication.
 Refactored from a school project.